Jamesernator/3d-graph/README.md

 # Capture Image

-To capture an image, just right click the rendered image and use "Save Image As"
+To capture an image, just right click the rendered image and use "Save Image As".

+The shape is fully rotatable using the mouse, or using the arrow keys to rotate around any of the three axes (up/down/left/right arrow keys for x/y axes, dot/comma for z axis).